HiPERCAM/hipercam/README.rst

 One of the great strengths of Python is its many modules allowing effective code re-use rather than re-invention of the wheel.
 Apart from Cython and trm.pgplot, I hope that most of the extras will get automatically installed if necessary by pip.
-So, you might as well try ``pip install . --user'' here and now.
+So, if you have Cython and PGPLOT ready, you might as well try ``pip install . --user`` here and now.

 If something seems amiss, here are details of the third-party packages which you can either install via pip or by looking for the packages in